Ranking a Real Estate Website

 Many real estate agents think that they can get a free website or throw something together “close to free” and it will simply just rank well.
 That is just not the case.
 In thousands of instances, REALTORS leave the initial copy on their site, the same copy that is on hundreds of other real estate websites that the same web provider gives everyone.
 Real Estate Search Engine Optimization is ultra competitive.
+It is easier to rank for Tiny Homes than real estate keywords.
 Anyone who is ranking has had time and effort put into the process.

 I have heard people say when they start going to a gym “I don’t want to get all those muscles and be huge”.
 Well, don’t worry.
 You won’t accidentally wake up with a body builders physique.
 It takes work and dedication.
 Its the same with Real Estate SEO.
 It doesn’t “just happen”

 If you anticipate ranking well for any real estate search, be prepared to either:

 - A. Work For It

 - B. Pay Someone To Do It For You